 Julian Kaye (Richard Gere, Days of Heaven) is a young man who makes a living as a “companion” to wealthy older women.
 Julian makes a point of never getting emotionally involved with his clientele, but when he meets an unhappy politician’s wife (Lauren Hutton, Once Bitten), he begins developing feelings for her.
 Meanwhile, Julian becomes the prime suspect in a murder investigation.

 Reaction & Thoughts:

 One of the most talked about American films of the 1980s now looks pretty tame.
-Written and directed by Paul Schrader (Mishima: A Life in Four Chapters and Auto Focus), American Gigolo no longer has the power to raise eyebrows, but it remains a fascinating character study and a genuinely suspenseful neo-noir.
+Written and directed by Paul Schrader (Mishima: A Life in Four Chapters and Auto Focus), American Gigolo no longer has the power to raise eyebrows, but it remains an excellent character study and a genuinely fascinating neo-noir.

-A few decades later, I plunged into it for another dip, this time from the perspective of a middle-aged man and I was astonished at how much better the film was than I remembered.
-It’s stylish (the movie was beautifully shot by John Bailey, The Accidental Tourist) and well-thought-out, with the underrated Richard Gere perfectly casted in the title role — Gere got the role only after John Travolta (Saturday Night Fever) and Christopher Reeve (Superman: The Movie) turned it down.
+A few decades later, I plunged into it for another dip, this time from the perspective of a middle-aged man, and I was astonished at how much better the film was than I remembered.
+It’s stylish (the movie was beautifully shot by John Bailey, The Accidental Tourist) and well-thought-out, with the underrated Richard Gere perfectly casted in the title role — Gere got the part only after John Travolta (Saturday Night Fever) and Christopher Reeve (Superman: The Movie) turned it down.

 Conclusions & Final Thoughts:

-American Gigolo is an underrated neo-noir, especially interesting to fans of Paul Schrader’s work.
+American Gigolo is an underrated neo-noir, especially appealing to fans of Paul Schrader’s work.
 Richard Gere’s fantastic performance is another reason to give the movie a chance.
 In any event, American Gigolo deserves a place on your DVD shelf next to modern neo-noir classics like Lawrence Kasdan’s Body Heat (1981) and Harold Becker’s Sea of Love (1989).
 The fine supporting cast includes Hector Elizondo (The Princess Dairies) and Bill Duke (Menace II Society).
 Color, 117 minutes, Rated R.